jerseycheese/BootHillGM/Docs/CompletedUserStories.md

   **Status:** Implemented.
 Combat log is scrollable with max height constraint.

 ## Campaign Persistence
-- As a player, I want my game progress to persist when I navigate away from the game session, so that I can resume my game where I left off.
+- As a player, I want my game progress to be automatically saved, so that I don't lose my progress if I need to stop playing.
-  **Test Plan:**
-  - Start a game session and make several interactions
-  - Navigate away from the game session and then return
-  - Verify that the game state, including journal entries, is restored correctly **Status:** Implemented.
-State properly persists and restores after navigation.
+  **Implementation Status:**
+  - Implemented in CampaignStateManager
+  - Automatic saving after significant events
+  - State persistence across page refreshes

-- As a player, I want to see a clean state when creating a new character, so that my previous game doesn't interfere with my new character.
+- As a player, I want to resume my game from where I left off, so that I can continue my adventure across multiple play sessions.
-  **Test Plan:**
-  - Clear all storage
-  - Create new character
-  - Verify game session starts fresh
-  - Create another character
+  **Implementation Status:**
+  - Full implementation through CampaignStateManager
+  - Complete state restoration functionality
-  - Verify previous state is not restored
+  - Combat state persistence included

-  **Status:** Implemented.
-State cleanup works correctly during character creation.
+## Combat System
+✅ As a player, I want to experience turn-based combat with accurate Boot Hill rules implementation.
+  **Implementation Status:**
+  - Full implementation in CombatSystem component
+  - Turn management system complete
+  - Combat log functionality implemented
+  - Health tracking and combat resolution in place

+## Inventory System
+✅ As a player, I want to see my inventory items and their quantities clearly displayed.
+  **Implementation Status:**
+  - Implemented in Inventory component
+  - Item quantities and descriptions included
+  - Full state management for inventory changes

 ## Technical Improvements
 - As a developer, I want to use a dispatch function for state updates so that I can manage game state more efficiently and consistently.